-C. Complaint Procedure.
-A complaint regarding minor's counsel shall be submitted in writing, addressed to the Family Court Supervising Judge.
-The written complaint shall include the case name, number, the name of the judicial officer assigned to the case, and the name of the minor's counsel.
-The complaint shall be as specific as possible regarding the alleged inadequacies or behaviors which give rise to the complaint.
-The Supervising Judge shall have the discretion to respond to the complaint directly, to consult with other judges, or to refer the complaint to the Chairperson of the Minor's Counsel Subcommittee of the San Diego County Bar Association.
-If referred to the Chairperson, the Chairperson will attempt to resolve the complaint informally.
-If the Chairperson is able to resolve the complaint informally, he or she will notify the Supervising Judge.
-If the Chairperson is not able to resolve the complaint informally, he or she will convene a Review Panel to investigate the complaint.
-The Review Panel shall be comprised of two volunteer attorneys who have no connection to the underlying case and at least one of whom is qualified to be appointed as minor's counsel and the Supervising Judge or his or her designee.
-The Review Panel shall investigate the complaint and make a written report with recommendations to the Supervising Judge.
-The Supervising Judge will then take whatever steps he or she deems appropriate with respect to the complaint.
-A complaint may not be based on a party or an attorney's dissatisfaction or disagreement with a court order in which minor's counsel was involved.
+- 1. Written Complaint.
+A complaint regarding minor's counsel must be submitted in writing addressed to the Family Court Supervising Judge, and contain all the following information: - a.
+Case name and number - b.
+Name of the judicial officer assigned to the case - c.
+Name of the minor's counsel - d.
+Specific facts, conduct and dates regarding the alleged inadequacies or behaviors which give rise to the complaint. - 2.
+Complaint Basis.
+A complaint may not be based on a party or an attorney's dissatisfaction or disagreement with a court order in which minor's counsel was involved. - 3.
+Court Response.
+The Supervising Judge has the discretion to respond to the complaint directly, to consult with other judges, or to refer the complaint to the Chairperson of the Minor's Counsel Subcommittee of the San Diego County Bar Association.
+If referred to the Chairperson, the Chairperson will attempt to resolve the complaint informally. - 4.
+Review Panel.
+If the complaint cannot be resolved informally, a Review Panel will be convened to investigate the complaint and provide a written report with recommendations to the Supervising Judge.
+The Review Panel will include the Supervising Judge or his/her designee and two volunteer attorneys.
+The attorneys will have no connection to the underlying case and at least one will be a qualified minor's counsel.
+Based on the report, the Supervising Judge will take appropriate action.

 (Adopted 1/1/2005; Renum.
-1/1/2006; Rev. 1/1/2007; Rev. 1/1/2008; Rev. 1/1/2009; Rev. 1/1/2010; Rev. 1/1/2011; Rev. 1/1/2012; Rev. 1/1/2013)
+1/1/2006; Rev. 1/1/2007; Rev. 1/1/2008; Rev. 1/1/2009; Rev. 1/1/2010; Rev. 1/1/2011; Rev. 1/1/2012; Rev. 1/1/2013; Rev. 1/1/2014)